DMODPevahouse/ai_enabled_system/modal_movie_review_analyzer/SystemsPlan.md

 * **Continuous Deployment:** The CD/CI deployment would go like this: Collect  data -> build model -> test -> iterate model parameters and data features -> test -> release if performance increases -> monitor -> repeat
 * **Post-deployment Monitoring:** Post deployment, the model and experts should compare on how accurate the model is being, add that to the label of new data, and calculate recall and precision, making sure that the model's performance is not decreasing.
 O
 * **Maintenance:** Outlined slightly in the CD/CI, but take new data that is constantly being collected, have professional label the new data based on results, use the new data for the model to be trained on, train the model.
+This model will be provided by pickle, since the data required to train the model is so huge.
+So whenever this model needs to be rebuilt or updated, it will need to be re-pickled(?) as well.
 * **Quality Assurance:** Quality assurance here is mostly determined on making sure that there is no skew of the model in how it is giving review labels.
 This could include watching the culture of movie reviews as potentially one genre or a new fad in the public changes how review are done.
 An example would be people dramatically tearing apart their favorite movie in all its peices but wanting to give a positive review, or very short seemingly derrogative reviews that are meant to be positive, and of course, vise versa.
+* **Distribution:** This will be distributed on a docker container that will accept a json file in order to make an accurate rating.
+It will then return a statement to give the rating.

 ---